Embraer EMB 314 Super Tucano: Senegal

-In September 2012, it was informed that Senegal was in a procurement process for acquisition with Embraer.
-In April 2013, the Brazilian minister of Defence disclosed that Senegal was the 4th African nation to order the Super Tucano, in the following day Embraer confirmed the order, which included a training system for pilots and mechanics (TOSS) in Senegal, bringing autonomy to that country's Air Force in preparing qualified personnel.
-However the deal was not finalized and Senegal opted for four KT-1 from Korea.
+In September 2012, Senegal was reportedly in a procurement process with Embraer.
+In April 2013, the Brazilian minister of Defence disclosed that Senegal was the 4th African nation to order the Super Tucano, in the following day, Embraer confirmed the order, which included a training system for pilots and mechanics (TOSS) in Senegal, bringing autonomy to that country's Air Force in preparing qualified personnel.
+However, the deal was not finalized and Senegal opted for four Korean KT-1s.